stolostron/stolostron/dev-preview/README.md

 ## Global Hub Integration with Management Fabric

-Management fabric is designed to establish a common hosted integration fabric and control plane which can be plugged into each Red Hat management product or service, as well as consumed by our ISV partners.
+To aid the integration of the Red Hat Hybrid Cloud Management solutions, Management Fabric was created.
+A management solution like ACM creates, modifies or deletes a managed resource in its local inventory.
+Also, all these operations will be reported to the management fabric via the Asset Inventory APIs.
+Other Red Hat Hybrid Cloud Management solutions will follow.
+Customers and ISV partners will be able to plug into Management Fabric to subscribe to these change events.

-### Bring Management Fabric via the global hub operator
+### Bring Management Fabric via the Global Hub Operator

 The multicluster global hub can be able to install Management fabric in the on-premise environment.

-#### Install the global hub operator
+#### Install the Global Hub Operator

 Refer to [here](https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_management_for_kubernetes/2.12/html/multicluster_global_hub/multicluster-global-hub#global-hub-install-connected) to install the multicluster global hub in your environment.

+Though the document says that ACM hub is a pre-requisite for installing Global Hub, for the purposes of this dev preview, you can install it without creating an ACM hub.

-#### Create the global hub instance
+#### Create the Global Hub Instance

 You need to add a new annotation `global-hub.open-cluster-management.io/with-inventory: ""` in the global hub instance to enable the inventory-api deployment in the global hub namespace.
 You should be able to see the inventory-api deployment in the global hub namespace.
-The result likes:
+The result looks like:
 ```
 inventory-api-6c7567fcfb-n5qv9                  	                       1/1 	Running   0         	11h
 inventory-api-f33567fcfb-p9zj5                  	                       1/1 	Running   0           11h
 ```

-If you install the multicluster global hub with customized postgresql, you need to manually create `inventory` database.
+If you have installed the Global Hub Operator without installing the ACM hub on the Global Hub cluster, use [Verify the cluster information in Kafka topic](#verify-the-cluster-information-in-kafka-topic).
+However if you have installed ACM hub, you can skip to [Integrate Management Fabric](#integrate-management-fabric).

-#### Verify the cluster information in Kafka topic
+#### Verify the Cluster Information in Kafka Topic

 You can use the curl command to talk with the inventory api which is exposed via OpenShift Route.
 ```